SourcePointUSA/CmpReactNativeIntegration/README.md

 ways to integrate successfully our SDK into your cross-platform app.

 # Android Integration
-From the Android point of view, we can accomplish it using, the soft integration, or, the direct integration.
+From the Android point of view, we can accomplish it using the soft integration or the direct integration.

 [The Soft Integration](AndroidSoftIntegration.md) offer a solution which allows the client app to isolate the ReactNative main Activity creating an extra Activity which contains our SDK configuration.